Making sense of the EU

-Martin created the EUobserver website and its backend systems and has managed EUobserver's technical operations since its birth.
+Martin has been with EUobserver since its inception.
+He is the creator behind EUobserver's website and backend systems.
 He is based in Denmark and has a master's degree in software development from the IT University in Copenhagen.

-EUobserver is a non-profit organisation established as an ASBL under Belgian law.
+EUobserver is a not-for-profit organisation established as an ASBL under Belgian law.
 Our board consists of: